From crypto trading and home workouts to EV batteries and microLED displays, CES’ Taiwan startups cover a wide range of tech – TechCrunch

 Mobility

 3Drens is a data-driven IoT platform for commercial fleet owners, including logistics and vehicle rental.
-It enables asset management, preventative maintenace, driver behavior optimization and itinerary management.
+It enables asset management, preventative maintenance, driver behavior optimization and itinerary management.
 The platform is customizable and includes open data to improve operational efficiency and reduce costs.

-GenkiTek offers driver monitoring system that can detect potential distractions like eating, drinking or phone calls and send alerts to companies and drivers to reduce accidents.
+GenkiTek offers a driver-monitoring system that can detect potential distractions like eating, drinking or phone calls and send alerts to companies and drivers to reduce accidents.
 It has collected hundreds of thousands of driver images to train its AI system’s deep neural net for analyzing driver behavior.

-Dartrays’ WHUD II is a windshield HUD (heads up display) with a patented optical path design.
+Dartrays’ WHUD II is a windshield HUD (head-up display) with a patented optical path design.
 It can project images up to two to three meters, and is small enough to be installed as an after-market device.
 It projects information to help drivers see information without taking their eyes off the road.

 Spatial Topology Technology develops location tech for mobile.
 It claims to have the largest map pool for indoor positioning in the e-commerce industry.
 Its solutions help brands develop their offline-to-online strategies, since many people go window shopping offline, checking out products before buying them online.
 The platform analyzes repeating customer behavior and includes brand engagement tools like geotargeted reward programs.

-Health care and wellness
+Healthcare and wellness

-CloudMed makes iCare, an 8-in-1 sensor that can detect eight biometrics, including body age, heart rate, pulse wave transit time, dialostic and systolic blood pressure, oxygen saturation and tiredness and stress levels, using PPG optical sensors and ECG electrodes.
+CloudMed makes iCare, an 8-in-1 sensor that can detect eight biometrics, including body age, heart rate, pulse wave transit time, diastolic and systolic blood pressure, oxygen saturation and tiredness and stress levels, using PPG optical sensors and ECG electrodes.

 OFLO is a cloud-based walkie-talkie created for frontline workers that can’t look at screens while doing their jobs.
 OFLO is what the company describes as the world’s first dual-bone conduction wearable device, and unlike traditional walkie talkies, covers longer distances, has unlimited channels and is connected to software with auto-logging, transcription and cross-platform communication features.